Ninedeadeyes/The-Roots-That-Bind-/README.md

 # The-Roots-That-Bind-
 Built with the help of Chat GPT.

-I was wondering how much can I use Chat GPT to write a roguelike from scratch using the Standard Library and this was the result.
+Probably the most 'Roguelike' game I can build using Python standard Library.

 Roguelike elements ( according to Berlin Interpretation )